 Thinking Past Integration and Community Cohesion (No longer available online),

-thought-provoking piece, a leading English economic geographer argues the importance of "recovering
+this creative and thought-provoking piece, a leading English economic geographer argues the importance of "recovering

 the commons" as the physical space where "cultural and civic formation" takes place in our multicultural world.

-Places like parks, markets, squares, gardens can promote an image of the city as "plural, for the many, for the idiosyncratic and ill-conforming,
+Places like parks, markets, squares, gardens can promote an image of the city as "plural, for the many, for the idiosyncratic

-professor Robert D. Putnam, author of Bowling Alone and other books and essays on civic engagement
+written by Harvard professor Robert D. Putnam, author of Bowling Alone and other books and essays on civic engagement

 in America, examines the connections between immigration and civic participation.
-This is how Putnam abstracts the essay: "Ethnic
+This is how Putnam abstracts the essay:

-such fragmentation by creating new, cross-cutting forms of social solidarity and more encompassing
+societies have overcome such fragmentation by creating new, cross-cutting forms of social solidarity and more encompassing

 Foundations/Intergroup Relations Program,